Spruik/Libre-Scheduler-Order-Mgt-Table-Panel/README.md

 #### Edit / Release

-To edit an order click it in the table.
-In the actions popup click update.
-Orders can only be editted if they are in the _created_ or _released_ state.
+To edit an order click the order row in the table.
+In the actions popup click Edit.
+Orders can only be editted if they are in the _planned_ state.
 Orders that have progressed further can no longer be edited.

 To release an order click the row from the table.
 In the action popup click Release.

 #### Delete

 To delete an order click it in the table.
-In the actions popup click delete.
+In the actions popup click Delete.

 ## Developing